Alexander-T-Moss/Hex-Zero/README.md

 ## So You Want To Build A Hex-Zero?

 The bill of materials to convert a V0.2 to a HX0 can be found [here](https://docs.google.com/spreadsheets/d/1F7fQtRNNPEZ1YoKCzFcIuKrkByZ1SoN8qf_lLwIh3ww/edit?usp=sharing) (*make sure to read the comments for help on what you'll need*).
 Then with everything ordered, you can get cracking printing the [STLs](https://github.com/Alexander-T-Moss/Hex-Zero/tree/main/STLs).
-For the time being you will need to use the CAD for a large portion of your build as reference when building your HX0, but a complete instruction manual is being created to be released at a later date (*Insert Soon Trademark Meme*)!
+For now, you will need to use the CAD for a large portion of your build as a reference when building your HX0, but a complete instruction manual is being created to be released later (*Insert Soon Trademark Meme*)!

-## You Actually Read The Manual?
+## You Read The Manual?

-By far the most time consuming part of this project is creating a build manual.
+By far the most time-consuming part of this project is creating a build manual.
 So it is far from done, but the latest version of what is currently completed can be found [here](https://docs.google.com/presentation/d/1XJv6mhR6lkI2eAlZ3oS6MfDWln81kRRjcN10jNzyiEM/edit?usp=sharing).
 If you notice anything wrong with it, please don't hesitate to point issues out to me so I can quickly resolve them, all I ask is you bear in mind that the manual is in a very early stage and still requires a lot of work to be completed :)

 ## Toolheads & Probes

-Any probe and toolhead combination that works with Tri-Zero should work on Hex-Zero, and with the extra XY movement freedom from the pandora style gantry, it allows more flexibility of placing probe docks.
-I did also create a simple mini klicky style probe for HX0 w/ MiniSB you can find <u>here</u>(link to mini klicky repo)
+Any probe and tool head combination that works with Tri-Zero should work on Hex-Zero, and with the extra XY movement freedom from the Pandora-style gantry, it allows more flexibility in placing probe docks.
+I also created a simple Mini Klicky style probe for HX0 w/ MiniSB you can find <u>here</u>(link to Mini Klicky repo)

 ## Community Beta Testing Builds

-I want to extend a massive thanks to everyone that took a leap of faith building and testing this project in it's early stages, below is a collage of some HX0's built during the beta testing of this project :)
+I want to extend a massive thanks to everyone who took a leap of faith in building and testing this project in its early stages, below is a collage of some HX0s built during the beta testing of this project :)

 ![Beta Testing Collage](/Images/Beta_Testing_Collage.jpg)